Ricoh WG-6 vs YI M1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Ricoh WG-6 and YI M1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the WG-6 does not offer wifi capability.
+In contrast, the WG-6 does not provide wifi capability.

 Travel and landscape photographers will find it useful that the WG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.